 If you’re looking to purchase a robot vacuum, you’ll definitely want to consider the battle of Roomba 960 vs 980.
 These are the latest in a long line of Roomba devices, and the years of innovation shows in both models.
+On the other hand, the Smartpool NC22 SmartKleen – Best Pool Vacuum Robot for Small Pools will take care of your pool needs.

 However, since they’re very similar in both design and cleaning functionality, it may be difficult to find the differences and how they affect overall performance.
 We’ve tested and reviewed both models side by side so you can make the best purchasing decision for your floors (and your peace of mind).